opconWizard/opcon-docs/docs/Files/UI/Enterprise-Manager/Using-Machines-Status-View.md

     jobs in the database that show they are running for that machine and sets the running job count to that number.
 Refer to [Re-Synchronizing Running     Jobs](Re-Synchronizing-Running-Jobs.md).
-- **Start Communication**: If the LSAM     is not in a started state, the status can be changed to \'started\'.
+- **Start Communication**: If the LSAM     is not in a started state, the status can be changed to 'started'.
     Refer to [Starting Communication](Starting-Communication.md).
 - **Stop Communication**: If the LSAM is     not in a stopped state, the status can be changed to stopped.
 Refer to [Stopping Communication](Stopping-Communication.md).